 4. Repair culture driven by necessity

-Buying new is costly, so fixing becomes the norm.
+Buying new is wasteful and costly, so fixing becomes the norm.
 High local demand sustains numerous quick, cheap specialists instead of a throwaway market.

 -